Prevalent, consistent paranormal activity point to

-Mantorville Opera House is located on 5th street, about 4 or 5 buildings west of the N. Main and 5th St. intersection.
+Mantorville Opera House is located on 5th street, about four or five buildings west of the N. Main and 5th Street intersection.
 When you find Hubble House Restaurant, just stand on the corner of 5th and N. Main Street, and look down 5th on the right, and you will see it, a smaller theatre, with lovely decor on the outside.

 Our Haunted Paranormal Stories are Written by Julie Carr